 - General Retreat (Not Round 1): first the Attacker and then, if the Attacker has not done so, the Defender may order a General Retreat.
-The Round take place as normal except that the Retreating blocks may not Fire and they Engage at -2 effectiveness and the opposing blocks Fire or Engage against them at -1 effectiveness (this is cumulative with other modifiers).
-Furthermore, if the General Retreat was ordered in Round 2, then Reserve blocks do not enter the Battle they are not revealed, may not Fire or Engage and do not take hits.
-After this Round proceed to the End of Battle. - Reserves enter the Battle and are revealed (Round 2 only) unless a General Retreat has been ordered. - Artillery Fire (Round 1 only): first Defending and then Attacking Artillery blocks Fire. - Infantry Fire: first Defending and then Attacking Infantry blocks may Fire. - Cavalry Engage: first Defending and then Attacking Cavalry blocks Engage. - Infantry Engage (only blocks that did not Fire): first Defending and then Attacking Infantry blocks Engage.
+During this Round, the Retreating blocks may not Fire or Engage and the opposing blocks Fire or Engage against them at -1 effectiveness.
+After this Round proceed to the End of Battle. - Artillery Fire (Round 1 only): first Defending and then Attacking Artillery blocks Fire. - Infantry Fire: first Defending and then Attacking Infantry blocks may Fire. - Cavalry Engage: first Defending and then Attacking Cavalry blocks Engage. - Infantry Engage (only blocks that did not Fire): first Defending and then Attacking Infantry blocks Engage.

-Proceed to the End of Battle 7.5 at the end Round 3, or at the end of Round 1 or 2 if either player has no blocks remaining (excluding Artillery, Pursuing Cavalry and Routing Cavalry).
+Proceed to the End of Battle (see 7.5) at the end Round 3, or at the end of Round 1 or 2 if either player has no blocks remaining (excluding Artillery, Pursuing Cavalry and Routing Cavalry).

-7.4 FIRE AND ENGAGE
+8.4 FIRE AND ENGAGE